Updating Git Project Structure

 drwxr-xr-x 3 larrysmithjr staff 96 Feb 20 21:25 vars

-Next I will launch cookiecutter to use my cookiecutter-ansible-role template to create a brand new project called ansible-control-machine.
+Next, I will launch cookiecutter and use my cookiecutter-ansible-role template to create a new project called ansible-control-machine.

 cookiecutter https://github.com/mrlesmithjr/cookiecutter-ansible-role.git